eviltik/devsrv/README.md

 ## Nodejs self signed certificate instant https server for developer

 This webserver generate/use self signed SSL Certificates.
-It also have some minimalists web application server features (redirect, url rewriting, content rewriting)
+It also have some minimalists web application server features
+* client redirects
+* url rewriting
+* content rewriting

 !!
 Warning: for development environment only !!

 --------

->## Command line context
+>## Local usage (CLI)

 > ### Install
 ```